Graduation was just around the corner, and I had one thing on my mind—to move to the city and become a hairstylist.

 The queasiness and frequent “flues” continued throughout the summer.

+I figured if I imagined this sickness, all I needed to do was push myself harder.
+So that’s what I did.
 I waitressed in the morning and cleaned cabins in the afternoon.
 I stayed up late with friends and went camping and hiking on my days off—all while feeling varying degrees of horrible.

-Unfortunately, yogurt wasn’t enough to heal whatever was brewing in my gut…
+Unfortunately, yogurt wasn’t enough to heal whatever was brewing in my gut.

 We rented a 2-bedroom apartment together in what was then called the Sonesta Hotel in the center of town.
-Our apartment was an old, barebones hotel suite with a kitchenette that closed up like a closet.
+It was an old, barebones hotel suite with a kitchenette that closed up like a closet.

 The best part was that it was right across the street from a funky little dance club called Zoots.
-Two or three nights a week, Brad and I would line up outside the club with a small group of local teens in baggy jeans and Doc Martens.
-After last call at 1:00 am, they’d let us in to dance our underage hearts out until closing.
+Two or three nights a week, Brad and I would line up outside the club with a group of local teens—in our best baggy jeans, tight shirts, and Doc Martens.
+After last call around 1:00 am, they’d let us in to dance our underage hearts out until closing.
 Sometimes it was just for an hour, sometimes a few if we were lucky.

 As fun as it was, those late nights didn’t help matters.

 My symptoms were getting worse, and I could no longer hide that I was sick.
 My skin was sallow and pale, and my eyes were sunken with dark circles.
 People started staring at me with sympathy or judgment.